 What Does Drayage Mean?

 The term drayage simply means the movement of goods over a short distance.
 It’s most commonly used as an intermediary step in a larger supply chain.
-So, if a shipping container just arrived at the port and needs to be hauled to a freight train 15 miles away or a warehouse 50 miles away, it’s what’s used in order to ensure it gets from the port to its next stop on time.
+Therefore, after a shipping container arrives at the port, it goes onto a freight train 15 miles away, and into a warehouse 50 miles away.
+Drayage is used to ensure the container gets from the port to its next stop on time.

 Drayage is a critical link in any supply chain and when working with a 3rd party logistics provider, keep in mind that not all drayage services are created equal.
 Things to consider when choosing a provider include the following.

 - Option for dedicated service

 - Not just for inter-modal supply chains

 When your goods are moving long distances and across several different modes of transport, it’s important to track them digitally.
 Ensure that any logistics provider you’re considering uses the latest EDI technology for the safe transport of your products and seamless communication between everyone involved.

 Drayage services are often shared, meaning that the same driver that picks up your goods is also hauling other customers’ products.
 While there’s nothing wrong with shared drayage, it often means longer delivery times due to frequent stops, possible mix-ups with cargo, and incorrect deliveries.